 When it comes to car seats, hassles faced by parents include the extra time it takes for them to install these seats in taxis and lock them into place.
-Some parents tend to avoid taxis for this reason, preferring to take public transport like buses or trains instead.
+Some parents tend to avoid taxis, for this reason, preferring to take public transport like buses or trains instead.

-Age appropriate safety options for children
+Age-appropriate safety options for children

-Meanwhile, here are various options available to ensure that your little bub is safe and well protected while on the go:
+Meanwhile, here are various options available to ensure that your little bub is safe and well-protected while on the go:

 - Newborns and Infants: You might want to opt for an infant car seat which can be clipped into a compatible stroller.
 They are often sold together as a “travel system”.
 You might also want to opt for a lightweight convertible car seat, which can be rear-facing or forward-facing.
 It is said to be five times safer for children under four to travel rear-facing as their vertebrae have not fully formed yet.

-Some infant seats, can be installed using just a vehicle's seat belt.
+Some infant seats can be installed using just a vehicle’s seat belt.
 Others, however, may need a locking clip to secure the car seat.

 Most seat belts in taxis and cars here do not have the ALR or child restraint mode, where the user can tighten the seat belt to hold the car seat in the right position.
 Most seat belts are in the ELR mode, which locks only in an accident.
 The car seat would not be locked in place at other times.

-When it comes to cabs, many parents book cabs which come with Isofix - U-shaped anchors, which allow child-safety seats to be secured firmly, without needing a seat belt.
+When it comes to cabs, many parents book cabs that come with Isofix – U-shaped anchors, which allow child-safety seats to be secured firmly, without needing a seat belt.
 Cabs such as Comfort Hyundai i40, and SMRT and TransCab Chevrolet Epica LT, have Isofix and can be booked in advance.